redbear/IoT_pHAT/README.md

 ### Bluetooth

+* The default UART clock will not work for the Bluetooth, we need to add set the clock to 48MHz (working with the [RPi team](https://github.com/redbear/IoT_pHAT/issues/4) so that we do not need to change the clock).

+	- use `$ sudo nano /boot/config.txt` to edit the file
+	- add `init_uart_clock=48000000` to the end
+	- reboot by `$ sudo reboot`

-* Again, upon booting up the board, the Kernel will read from the EEPROM for all settings for the Bluetooth including the UART.
+* Again, upon booting up the board, the Kernel will read from the EEPROM for all settings for the Bluetooth including the UART which maps UART0 to GPIO 14 and 15.

 * You will see the Bluetooth is ready to use by using the Bluetooth manager (the Bluetooth icon) near to the clock (upper-right corner) or using the command line,

 	`$ hciconfig`